Building work on the South Transept of York Minster took place until 1241.

 Edward was the first son born to Henry III and Eleanor of Provence and was born at the Palace of Westminster.
 Simon de Montfort was chosen as his godfather by Henry III.

-The central tower and the choir had been rebuilt during the first part of the thirteenth century and by 1240, building work was completed.
+In London, the central tower and the choir of St. Paul's had been rebuilt during the first part of the thirteenth century and by 1240, building work was completed.
 Some changes were made at the end of this century, but then no major alterations occurred until after the Reformation.

 Chapter-house as Lichfield